Axolotl Active at Night: Their Natural Rhythm

 Q: Should I turn on the light to check on them at night?

-A: Only if absolutely necessary.
-Sudden bright light shocks them and disrupts their rhythm.
-They have absolutely no protection against sudden light exposure.
+A: Only when necessary.
+Sudden bright light can startle them and disrupt their rhythm.
+They have no eyelids, so use dim observation light when you need to check.

 Q: How much night activity is “too much”?

 A: If they’re swimming frantically and non-stop for hours without resting, that’s too much.
-Methodical walking and exploration for 4-6 hours is perfect and completely healthy.
+Methodical walking and exploration during the dark period is usually normal.

 For more baseline activity information, see axolotl normal behavior.
-If your axolotl never seems active even at night, review axolotl not active for potential causes.
+If your axolotl seems inactive even at night, review axolotl water parameters and axolotl water temperature first.